itsee-birmingham/standalone_collation_editor/README.md

 - #### ```localJavascript```

 This variable should be an array of strings giving the full url of any additional javascript you need the collation editor to load.
 These might be required run the services for your framework (an internal api file for example) or you might want to use additional files to store configuration functions that you call in the services.
 These files will be loaded as part of the collation editor initialisation functions called once the services are set.

+- #### ```lacUnitLabel```

+**This variable can be overwritten in individual project settings**

+This variable should be a string and should be the text the collation editor should display for any witnesses which are lacunose for the entire collation unit.
+The default, which will be used if this variable is not present, is 'lac unit'.
+Until version 2.0.0 the default text was 'lac verse'.

+- #### ```omUnitLabel```

+**This variable can be overwritten in individual project settings**

+This variable should be a string and should be the text the collation editor should display for any witnesses which omit the entire collation unit.
+The default, which will be used if this variable is not present, is 'om unit'.
+Until version 2.0.0 the default text was 'om verse'.

+- #### ```showCollapseAllUnitsButton```

+**This variable can be overwritten in individual project settings**

+This variable is a boolean which determines whether or not to show the button in the footer of all stages of the collation editor which allows all the units to be collapsed to show only the a reading.
+The default is false.

+**NB:** In previous versions this button was included by default.

 - #### ```extraFooterButtons```